 “I had heard of Matrix on Board at the time, and Morri Young’s reputation in the sector preceded him.
-And that’s how we were referred to Accounting For Good.
+And that’s how we were referred to True Accounting.
 We met with Kirsten Forrester to discuss our requirements and the package we decided on was wonderful.”

 The right tools for the job

 Initially CDS sought consultancy on a research project.

 And that led them to adopt the industry-leading accounting software, Xero.

 “We had done research on how to introduce a better timesheet system,” explains Patricia.

 “AFG introduced us to Xero.
 Their Xero experts came out to train us to use the system – they were also readily available to assist.
 The technology available through AFG is really good.”

 Access to highly skilled staff

 Professor O’Brien speaks highly of the skilled team at AFG who make reporting and payroll tasks simple and seamless.